US says Hong Kong’s autonomy is gone, sowing China trade doubt

 “The United States stands with the people of Hong Kong as they struggle against the CCP’s increasing denial of the autonomy that they were promised," Pompeo said, referring to the Chinese Communist Party.

-China has warned that it would retaliate if the U.S. put sanctions on Hong Kong or interfered in its affairs.
+The Chinese embassy in Washington didn’t immediately respond to requests for comment.
+But China has previously warned that it would retaliate if the U.S. put sanctions on Hong Kong or interfered in its affairs.

 In another point of conflict between the U.S. and China, Huawei Technologies Co.
 Chief Financial Officer Meng Wanzhou failed Wednesday to persuade a Canadian judge to end extradition proceedings, keeping her under house arrest in Vancouver as the fight against U.S. efforts to prosecute her moves forward.